Possible Bearish Inside Day Candle Pattern Detected for Kroger Co (NYSE:KR) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Kroger Co (NYSE:KR)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Kroger Co (NYSE:KR) based on the price action in the company's shares.
-Today's price range of $28.90 and $29.02 is within yesterday's high and low of the day.
+Yesterday's price range of $28.89 and $29.03 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Kroger Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The Kroger Co. operates supermarkets and convenience stores in the United States.
 The Company also manufactures and processes some of the foods that its supermarkets sell.